CollinsLemeke/DistilBERT-vs-Frontier-LLMs/ReadMe.md

 ## Overview

-This project fine-tunes **DistilBERT** (`distilbert-base-uncased`, 66,955,779 parameters) for automated sentiment analysis of mental health app reviews, and benchmarks it against **seven frontier Large Language Models** whose predictions come bundled in the MHARD dataset: GPT-3.5 Instruct, GPT-3.5 Turbo, GPT-4, Gemini 1.5 Flash, Gemini 1.5 Pro, LLaMA 3.1 8B, and LLaMA 3.3 70B.
+This project fine-tunes **DistilBERT** ([Sanh et al., 2019](#model-and-tooling)) — specifically `distilbert-base-uncased`, 66,955,779 parameters — for automated sentiment analysis of mental health app reviews, and benchmarks it against **seven frontier Large Language Models** whose predictions ship with the **MHARD** dataset ([Wang et al., ICWSM 2025](#dataset)): GPT-3.5 Instruct, GPT-3.5 Turbo, GPT-4, Gemini 1.5 Flash, Gemini 1.5 Pro, LLaMA 3.1 8B, and LLaMA 3.3 70B.

 Two classification heads are trained from the same encoder:

 - **Task A** — 5-class ordinal rating prediction (predict the exact 1–5 star rating)
 - **Task B** — 3-class sentiment classification (negative / neutral / positive)

-Carbon emissions during both training and inference are measured with **CodeCarbon**, which turns the environmental argument from a claim into a measurement.
+Carbon emissions during both training and inference are measured with **CodeCarbon** ([Courty et al.](#model-and-tooling)), which turns the environmental argument from a claim into a measurement.

 Every model is evaluated on **the identical 20,082 held-out reviews**.
-The LLM predictions ship with the dataset, so the comparison is a genuine head-to-head rather than a comparison against published numbers from different test sets.
+Because the LLM predictions come bundled with the dataset, this is a genuine head-to-head rather than a comparison against published numbers from different test sets.

 This notebook constitutes the empirical core of the MSc dissertation *"Reducing AI Carbon Footprint: A Study of DistilBERT for Mental Health Sentiment Analysis"*.